What is Bramble? (Blackberry bush)

 Using Machinery to clear Bramble.

-Rotavators won't touch thick bramble roots and will just bounce of the top especially on clay or dry soil, If you can get a mini-digger into your garden, cost about £180 for a weekends hire, it will save so much time and hard labour clearing and digging out the whole plant.
+Rotavators won't touch thick blackberry roots and will just bounce of the top especially on clay or dry soil, If you can get a mini-digger into your garden, cost about £180 for a weekends hire, it will save so much time and hard labour clearing and digging out the whole plant including the roots.

-If your neighbour neglects the garden, Its almost impossible to stop bramble creeping over, under and through neighbouring fences and walls, You could try asking them to control it but its probably easier to check now and again and destroy it yourself before it takes hold and becomes a problem.
+If your neighbour neglects the garden, It is almost impossible to stop bramble creeping over, under and through neighbouring fences and walls growing into blackberry bushes.
+You could send them a link to this page or try asking them to control it, but its probably easier to check now and again and pull or dig up the seedling (make sure to pull up the whole root) yourself before it takes hold and becomes a problem.